Good prioritization is very often the difference between success and failure.

 But doing it only once is not enough.
 There are countless internal and external factors that influence the decision-making process, so you need to be agile and responsive if you want to stay ahead.
 It's also important to take new learnings into account and optimize your strategy on an ongoing basis.

-If you want to go to your boss next year and say something like: "I cut costs by 15%", you need to repeat and optimize the prioritization process on a regular basis.
+If you want to go to your boss next year and say something like: "I cut costs by 15%", you need to repeat and optimize the prioritization process regularly.

-In order to have confidence and trust in your own prioritization decisions, you need to have a solid prioritization framework in place.
-As you are an expert in your field, your gut feeling is extremely valuable.
+To have confidence and trust in your own prioritization decisions, you need to have a solid prioritization framework in place.
+As you are an expert in your field, your gut feeling is precious.
 But you should always look to back it up with a framework that is as objective as possible.

 One effective approach is to use a value vs. effort model that is quantitatively backed by weighted scoring.
 This method involves defining the value and cost drivers that reflect your current high-level goals.